Why climate change and wars are reviving interest in nuclear energy

 Are the new nuclear power plants safer today than 15 years ago?

-The major nuclear power plants under construction around the world are mainly third-generationExternal link and are ten to 100 times safer than existing ones, which are mostly second-generation, according to SCNAT.
+The major nuclear power plants under construction around the world are mainly third-generationExternal link.
+They are ten to 100 times safer than existing ones, which are mostly second-generation, according to SCNAT.
 For example, they can cool automatically without an external power supply.
 In Fukushima it was the failure of cooling systems that caused the meltdown.

 Fourth-generation reactorsExternal link can use alternative fuels such as thorium or waste from old plants.
 Cooling is no longer done with water, but with gases or liquid metals.
 While promising, these reactors are still at the prototype stage and “major uncertainties in terms of technology and profitability” remain, said SCNAT.